Zitronen25U/PWSH/lunches/Readme.md

+# PowerShell in a Month of Lunches

-# This Folder is my learning powershell in a month of lunches work
+this document contains all my notes for Powershell in a month of lunches